 For surfers, the nearby Onrus beach offers a good break with consistent 2-3 foot off-shore conditions, only occasionally changing to on-shore during autumn and winter.

 Hermanus is also becoming an attractive center for artists and musicians alike.
-With regular shows and exhibitions you are bound to experience a flare of the creative arts on your visit.
-Laughter and smells of delicious food fill the air on weekends when people gather at the local organic food market near Hermanus High School and the corner flee market in the center of town.
+With regular shows and exhibitions, you are bound to experience a flare of the creative arts on your visit.
+Laughter and smells of delicious food fill the air on weekends when people gather at the local organic food market near Hermanus High School and the corner flea market in the center of town.
 You will soon realize that this is no longer a sleepy little beach town, but one full vibrant flare.